mergeweb/docs/_posts/2018-03-12-css-standards-framework.md

 - Setting up page layouts
 - Providing base styling for common components

-In pursuit of these goals, we primarily use the parts of Bootstrap that do not require javascript and that are not highly opinionated in terms of markup structure.
+In pursuit of these goals, we only use the parts of Bootstrap that do not require javascript and that are not highly opinionated in terms of markup structure.

-For example, the button styles in Bootstrap provide some great defaults and can be overridden to match the theme of a site.
+For example, the button styles in Bootstrap provide some great defaults and can be customized to match the theme of a site.
 Button styles require only one class: `.btn`, and they do not rely on any particular markup (though button styles should generally be applied to `<button>` elements)

 Conversely, the "Jumbotron" component requires some specific markup structure and may be harder to naturally work into a specific design.